 Q: What are some good activities to include in a wind-down routine?
 A: Good activities for a wind-down routine include reading, taking a warm bath, listening to soothing music, practicing mindfulness or meditation, engaging in gentle exercise or stretching, and spending time in nature.

 Q: Can technology help with winding down?
 A: While excessive screen time before bed can disrupt sleep, certain technologies can be used to promote relaxation.
 Sleep apps that track sleep patterns and provide personalized recommendations, as well as guided meditation apps, can be helpful.
-However, it's crucial to use technology mindfully and avoid excessive exposure to blue light before bed.
+Even so, it's crucial to use technology mindfully and avoid excessive exposure to blue light before bed.

 Q: What should I avoid doing before bed?
 A: You should avoid engaging in stimulating activities such as watching action-packed movies, working on demanding tasks, or consuming caffeine or alcohol before bed.
 It's also best to disconnect from technology at least one hour before bed.